 Different jurisdictions have varying data protection regulations and compliance requirements.
 In certain industries, such as healthcare and finance, businesses must adhere to strict data sovereignty rules, ensuring data is stored within specific geographic boundaries.
 Distributed data storage can address these concerns by allowing organizations to store and manage data in compliance with regional and industry-specific regulations.

 By providing granular control over data location and replication, businesses can ensure compliance with data governance standards while maintaining the benefits of a distributed storage architecture.

 How Züs Network Brings Distributed Storage For Businesses?

-Züs Network is a leading decentralized storage solution that uses blockchain technology to provide distributed storage for organizations with total data protection using proxy re-encryption and data immutability.
+Züs Network is a leading multi cloud storage solution that uses blockchain technology to provide distributed storage for organizations with total data protection using proxy re-encryption and data immutability.
 Züs Network relies on independent storage providers offering their unused storage capacity to the network.
-However, Züs Network uses a different protocol called the Quality of Service (QoS) to incentivize storage providers to offer high-quality storage capacity to the network.
+It allows its users to avoid vendor lock-in and switch their providers anytime based on their needs.
 All storage providers, aka blobbers, are offered $ZCN as incentives.
 Züs is ideal for data backups, remote file sharing, AI, data lakes, databases, object storage (S3) and file storage (EFS/NFS)